WilsonGramer/VaderVision/README.md

 Copyright © 2017 Wilson Gramer.
 All rights reserved.

-Star Wars and Darth Vader belong to Lucasarts Ltd.
+Star Wars and Darth Vader belong to Lucasfilm Ltd.